 - Nipple necrosis

-- Are you happy with your body weight or do you intend to lose weight in the future?
+- Are you hoping to lose weight in the future?

-- Have you considered the effects of surgery on sensation of the breasts and nipples?
+- Have you considered the possible risk of sensation loss in the breasts and nipples?

 - Are you comfortable with the fact you will have some scarring after breast lift surgery?

 - Do you understand that your breasts can still change in the future, due to the effects of gravity, aging, and weight gain/loss?